kugurerdem/rugu.dev/content/english/blog/ai-productivity-trap.md

 # Conclusion

-If there is one thing to take away from this essay, it is the idea that AI acts as a multiplier on your existing productivity and that you have to prioritize your base productivity levels rather than your AI-enhanced productivity levels if you want to keep your productivity levels consistent.
+The main idea to take away is that AI mostly acts as a multiplier on your existing productivity and that you have to prioritize your base productivity levels rather than your AI-enhanced productivity levels.